omar0ali/LiteStyler/README.md

 2. **Adjust Margins:**
    - Click on the extension icon in the Chrome toolbar.
-   - Enter the desired margin value, or choose a preset value, will adjust automatically.
+   - Enter the desired margin value, or choose a pre-set value, will adjust automatically.
    - Click "Apply" to set the margins for the current website.

 ## Permissions